pierow2k/nogocomments/README.md

 ### Clone and Build

 For manual builds, clone the repository and build using `go build`.
-This requires Go to be installed.
+This requires a working Go installation.

 ```bash
 git clone https://github.com/pierow2k/nogocomments.git